Last Updated on 2 months by William

 - Continue scraping until all the nails are removed.

-- If any of the liquid nails remain on the surface, use white oil or Vaseline to soften it before wiping away with a cloth or paper towel.
+- If any liquid nails remain on the surface, use white oil or Vaseline to soften them before wiping them away with a cloth or paper towel.

-- Once all the liquid nails have been removed, use a wire brush to clean any residual adhesive residue off of the surface.
+- Once all the liquid nails have been removed, use a wire brush to remove any residual adhesive residue from the surface.

 There are several ways to remove liquid nails from the skin.

-- Apply soap and water to the affected skin and, in the case of latex-based liquid nails, wash thoroughly to remove liquid nails.
+- Apply soap and water to the affected skin and wash thoroughly to remove liquid nails in the case of latex-based liquid nails.

 - Apply Vaseline or vegetable oil to the affected area for solvent-based nails and pat dry with a soft microfiber towel.